 Fighting Kids’ Cancer… One Step At A Time

-Runners on the Pediatric Cancer Team come from all backgrounds.
+Runners who support our pediatric cancer mission are a diverse and dedicated group of individuals.
 They are Mass General doctors, nurses, hospital personnel, parents and relatives of our patients, cancer survivors, friends and anyone whose life has been impacted by cancer and wants to make a difference.
-Most important people of all, the team includes our patients, who are fighting childhood cancer every day and hoping for a cure.
+Most importantly, the team is a partnership with our patients, who are fighting childhood cancer every day and hoping for a cure.
 They are the true heroes of the Marathon Team because they are running the biggest race of all: the race to a full recovery from cancer.

 Healing The Invisible Wounds of War

-After a successful debut in 2019, the Home Base Team is back for a second year of raising funds to help heal the invisible wounds of war for veterans, service members and their families.
+After a successful debut in 2019, the Home Base runners are back for a third year of raising funds to help heal the invisible wounds of war for veterans, service members and their families.

 In the words of Team Captain General (ret.)
 Jack Hammond “Today we are able to treat hundreds of thousands of people, but we still lose more than 20 veterans each day, and we’ve lost 100,000 veterans to suicide since 9/11.
 That is a staggering number.
 It is an epidemic.
 We’re here to help try to stem the tide of veterans committing suicide.”